Associate Member Programming at the Annual Meeting

 - Science Policy and Communication

-Networking in Action: Expanding and Utilizing Your Network through Effective Communication
+Networking in Action: Expanding and Utilizing Your Network through Effective Communication #AACRnet

 Do you feel slightly intimated trying to meet colleagues to form collaborations?
 Are you looking to form connections that can lead to career development opportunities, but are unsure where to start?
 This session will focus on developing your skills for effective networking-based communication by combining lectures and activities to help you learn how to network from the first introduction – both in person and through online networking tools.
 Come learn how to maintain connections and develop potential career development opportunities through your contacts.
 Additionally, during a networking event at the end of the session, you will get the opportunity to test out what you’ve learned with members of the Associate Member Council and active members of AACR who have expressed interest in networking with and mentoring associate members.